Ernest Steven Monteiro

-Education
+Early life and education

-Monteiro was educated in St Anthony's School, Raffles Institution and King Edward VII College of Medicine.
+Monteiro was born in Singapore in 1904.
+He was educated in St Anthony's School, Raffles Institution and King Edward VII College of Medicine.

 Career

 Monteiro started his medical career in Tan Tock Seng Hospital (TTSH) in 1929.

 During the Japanese Occupation, Monteiro was Director of Middleton Hospital for Infectious Diseases, which was TTSH's infectious diseases wing and a predecessor of National Centre for Infectious Diseases in Singapore.
 He discovered that the available quantity of diphtheria antitoxin was depleting.
 He exposed live goats to diphtheria to create more antitoxin.

 After completing his post-graduate studies on a Queen's Scholarship in 1949, he was elected head of Faculty of Medicine of the then University of Malaya, Singapore in 1956–1960.

 In 1958, he started to use Sabin vaccine on a mass scale to protect young children and adults from polio to wipe-out beri-beri with Vitamin B-1 and eliminated diphtheria in children.
 By 1977, diphtheria and polio had become things of the past for Singaporeans.

 Upon his retirement in 1965, he was appointed the Emeritus Professor and Pro-Chancellor of National University of Singapore.

 Monteiro taught many medical students from Singapore and Malaysia.
-Among his students were Tun Dr Mahathir Mohamed (former Prime Minister of Malaysia) and Tun Dr Siti Hasmah Mohamad Ali.
+Among his students were Mahathir Mohamad (former Prime Minister of Malaysia) and Siti Hasmah Mohamad Ali.
 He played a major role in establishing high standard of medical practice in Singapore.

-Monteiro was appointed the first Ambassador of Singapore to Cambodia in 1966-1968 and to United States and Brazil in 1969–1976.
+Monteiro was appointed the first Ambassador of Singapore to Cambodia in 1966–1968 and to United States and Brazil in 1969–1976.

 Monteiro came back home in 1977 and continued his private practice as a physician.